 Relationship between the basic principles and the PRINCE2® topics

-Adaptation of PRINCE2® to the project environment
+Adaptation of PRINCE2® to the project environment, taking into account digital working methods

 The importance of people for PRINCE2® projects (approx. 1 day)